 These are non-judgemental questions and allow your child to think and reason for themselves.
 This line of questioning helps your child learn how to solve problems and self-edit their own behavior.

-Plus, they keep the conversation going and building more trust!
+Plus, they keep the conversation going and work to build more trust!

 4 – You Try to Change Their Feelings

-Imagine being in a conversation with a friend and you are very upset about a situation and they responded to you like this:
+Imagine being in a conversation with a friend and you are very upset about a situation.
+Then, they respond to you like this: